Hourly Based Fee

 Questions to Ask When Comparing Long-term Care Homes

 When investigating homes, put yourself in the position of your loved one – what would you expect for comforts and care?
 Consider what would you be looking forward to each day to make you want to get out of bed – good food, socialization with friends, enjoyable recreation, and a comfortable bed (and maybe help to get out of it each day)?
 Which long-term care home can help with most of these needs and wants?
+And remember, your tour of the home by the operator is marketing, i.e., sales pitch, so you need to be alert both visually and mentally to ensure what you hear is what you will get.
+Consider a visit on your own, without the tour, at another time if you want more certainty.
+For promises and services to be received, explore with questions.
+For example, if you are offered guaranteed satisfaction, you need to explore how that works if there is a problem, given the waiting list and levels of approval needed to be admitted to a long-term care home.
 When ready to move, you may also want to read my Checklist for Moving to Assisted Living.

 I have expressed these questions below as if you are the person moving, but of course, you may be asking on your loved one’s behalf.